obervinov/users-package/README.md

   ```

 - **Returns:**
-  - A dictionary with rate limit information for the user, or `None` if not applicable.
+  - A dictionary with information about the rate limit for the user after the restrictions are applied.
     ```python
       (dict | None)
       {"end_time": "2023-08-07 10:39:00.000000"}